hindsightsoftware/atlassian-connect-play/README.md

 ### Enables multi-tenancy

-You can in the context of an OAuth request identify the host application the request is coming from `Ap3#getAp3Application()` and also the user on whose behalf the request is made `Ap3#getUser()`.
+You can in the context of an OAuth request identify the host application the request is coming from `AC#getAcHost()` and also the user on whose behalf the request is made `AC#getUser()`.

-For multi-tenancy, the important thing is to identify the `key` of the host application available from the `Ap3Application` and of course keep track of the current user.
+For multi-tenancy, the important thing is to identify the `key` of the host application available from the `AcHost` and of course keep track of the current user.

 ### Make calls back to the host application

 Play comes with a [nice library to make HTTP requests][ws] to any host or URL.
 This module provides a shortcut to make HTTP requests back to the host application, using that same API.
-Simply start your calls with `Ap3#url` instead of `WS#url`.
+Simply start your calls with `AC#url` instead of `WS#url`.
 This gives you:

 * relative URL handling.
 Don't put absolute URLs, the helper knows about the current host application you're working with